seralexger/clothing-detection-dataset/README.md

-I have built a dataset that contains >80k images from ecommerce with an automate annotation like the examples of this repo.
-You can find it on https://github.com/seralexger/clothing-detection-ecommerce-dataset

 # Clothing detection dataset

 I have created a dataset with wild images where garments are detected, I have gotten all the images from instagram.
 The are two files: